Dear A&S faculty, staff and students:

 As a consequence of the approved Vision, the Core Curriculum Review Task Force was formed to make recommendations on changes to the core consistent with the Vision.
 A year later, those recommendations were submitted to me.
-During this past summer, I carefully reviewed the recommendations and met with department leadership teams, deans from other academic units, the Provost and individual faculty members across the university.
+During the summer of 2017, I carefully reviewed the recommendations and met with department leadership teams, deans from other academic units, the Provost and individual faculty members across the university.
 These recommendations were "stress-tested" on many levels by my staff.
 I subsequently added modest recommendations to the review task force recommendations before delivering them to the department chairs.

-As a result of a 50-hour core, we anticipate that more students will declare second majors and add minors to their portfolios We also plan to implement a number of certificate programs.
-I am doing my best to gather the resources needed to do all of these things.
+As a result of a 50-hour core, we anticipate that more students will declare second majors and add minors to their portfolios We also plan to implement a number of certificate programs –– the first of which, the Certificate in Spanish for Healthcare Professions, has already been approved –– and I am doing my best to gather the resources needed to do all of these things.
 I will be in further communication with you and your department leadership teams through various communications, including through our website, as we document each step in the process.

 A unified College of Arts & Sciences is essential in order for us to embody our aspirational statement to "provide the leadership for Baylor to build its distinctive identity (as) a major research institution with a commitment to transformative education within a Christian community of scholars."
 A unified core curriculum advances this commitment.